oharac/spp_risk_dists/_todo.md

             - do they have AOO maps? or just EOO?
         - update spatial data from AquaMaps
     - can we publish this as essentially a product?
-        - using half degree cells, do we need to include AquaMaps?
+        - using half degree cells, do we need to include AquaMaps in on the paper?
         - boosting resolution?
             - analyze IUCN at higher resolution, e.g. quarter degree cells
                 - but flakiness of IUCN border seems to reduce value of this